hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

 use".

 Matrix coefficients that reach outside of the boundary should be set to zero.
 For efficiency reasons, hypre does not do this automatically.
 The most natural time to insure this is when the boundary conditions are being set, and this is most naturally done after the coefficients on the grid's interior have been set.
-For example, during the implementation of the Dirichlet boundary condition on the lower boundary of the grid in Figure :ref:`fig-struct-example`, the "south" coefficient must be set to zero.
-To do this on process 0, the code in Figure :ref:`fig-struct-matrix-boundary` could be used:
+For example, during the implementation of the Dirichlet boundary condition on the lower boundary of the grid in Figure :ref:`fig-struct-example`, the south coefficient must be set to zero.
+To do this on process 0, the following code could be used:

 .. _fig-struct-matrix-boundary: